HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 3. Click on "**√**" to add the child table successfully.

-**Note**: If multiple child tables need to be added under the parent table, the Parent Table Association Field filled in must be consistent.
+**Note:** If multiple child tables need to be added under the parent table, the Parent Table Association Field filled in must be consistent.
 No child table shall be added under the parent table with created table structure.

 ![](assets/hotdb-management/image175.png)

 #### Edit table configuration

-**Function Entry**: Select [Configuration](#configuration) -> "Table Configuration" on the Distributed Transactional Database Platform page, and click the "Edit" button or click the table name to enter [Edit table configuration](#edit-table-configuration) page.
+**Function Entry:** Select [Configuration](#configuration) -> "Table Configuration" on the Distributed Transactional Database Platform page, and click the "Edit" button or click the table name to enter [Edit table configuration](#edit-table-configuration) page.

 Tables can be divided into two statuses: Created and Not Created.
 When table structure type is Not Created, the table name, logicDB, sharding key, sharding mode and data node can be changed by editing.